jiricodes/nss-cloud/docs/report.md

 ### 7.X Others
 - cetrificate: Cetrificate is needed for using https.
 For example Let's Encrypt is a service that can provide a cetrificate for an ip address.
 We used Certbot from EFF to get the cetrificate.

+- We ran into problems with MariaDB and Nextcloud co-operation.
+The problem that rose when trying to connect to database was "Error while trying to initialise the database: An exception occurred while executing a query: SQLSTATE[HY000]: General error: 4047 InnoDB refuses to write tables with ROW_FORMAT=COMPRESSED or KEY_BLOCK_SIZE."
+We tried to debug it, but after some time with google and Nextcloud errordatabase we decided it would be easier to replace MariaDB with PostgreSQL.
+And so we did.

 ## 8 Evaluation
 	Methodology used for evaluating the system performance, and the key results